--- We at Divine Openings read for entertainment and enjoyment, or just a little inspiration.
+-- We at Divine Openings read for education, entertainment and enjoyment, or just a little inspiration.

-Fast Company, innovative ideas and leading edge thought.
-Just reading spiritual stuff makes us narrow-minded, so add some diversity.
+Fast Company - innovative ideas and leading edge thought.
+Just reading spiritual stuff makes us narrow-minded, so add some diversity to your reading.

 4 books by Brad Steiger and Sherry Hansen Steiger: Animal Miracles, Horse Miracles, Dog Miracles, and Cat Miracles